 We offer 90 min Private Lessons every day of the week at The Trailhead in Theodore Wirth Park.
+Minimum age for your child in family lessons is 7 years old.
 You must pre-register online.

 Private lessons are taught by a PSIA certified instructor and they will personalize the level of skills and drills to match your skill level and aspirations.
 Their goal is to increase your skill, efficiency and joy of skiing in either classic or skate techniques.
 Private lessons include the use video feedback to analyze body position, fundamental skills and timing.
 As you complete registration, you will be able to request preferred days and time and you will be matched with the best instructor for your skill level and goals.